This post about my network marketing fail contains affiliate links.

 - The truth is that the promise of a residual income business that goes on long after I’m done working for the company is only achievable by .01% of those that take the journey – and not without a lot of blood, sweat and tears – and maybe even the loss of friendships.

-- The truth is success in a MLM business isn’t about the products AT ALL.
+- Success in a MLM business isn’t about the products AT ALL.
 It’s about selling people to join the business.
 Selling product makes no sense in MLM, it’s selling the dream of business ownership that offers the path to success.

 - The truth is that while you’re sold on the dream of owning your own business, you’re not actually owning your own business.
 It belongs to someone else.
-The people getting rich are either at the top of the corporate ladder, or those that worked their butts off selling others on their dream of business ownership that brings in tons of money and allows them tons of flexibility.
+The people getting rich are either at the top of the corporate ladder, or those that worked their butts off selling others on the dream of business ownership that brings in tons of money and allows them tons of flexibility.
 I’m not buying it…

 So, there you have it.
 That is the story of my network marketing fail – which took a total of six days.
 It was fun.
 It was weird.
 And now it’s over.
 It just isn’t me.